ollipa/chainmock/README.md

 - **Mocking**: Create _mocks_ and assert call counts and arguments or replace return values.
-- **Spying**: _Spying_ proxies the calls to the original function or method and you can assert call counts and arguments.
+- **Spying**: _Spying_ proxies the calls to the original function or method.
+  With spying you can assert call counts and arguments without mocking.
 - **Stubs**: Easily create _stub_ objects that can be used in tests as fake data or to replace real objects.
 - **Async support**: Chainmock supports mocking and spying _async_ functions and methods.
-Most of the time it also automatically recognizes when async mocking should be used so it is not any harder than mocking sync code.
+Most of the time it also recognizes automatically when async mocking should be used so it is not any harder than mocking sync code.
-- **Fully type annotated**: The whole codebase is fully type annotated so Chainmock works well with editor auto completion and static analysis tools.
+- **Fully type annotated**: The whole codebase is fully type annotated so Chainmock works well with static analysis tools and editor autocomplete.
 - Works with **Python 3.8+ and PyPy3**.

 ## Examples

 The entrypoint to Chainmock is the `mocker` function.
-Import the `mocker` as follows:
+Import the `mocker` function as follows:

 ```python
 from chainmock import mocker